meroton/git-toprepo/README.md

 There are also a few footers used on the *client side* with git-toprepo to help the tool operate.

-* Topic: When committing "Topic:" can be used to create a topic for one or multiple supercommits.
+* Topic: When committing "Topic:" can be used to create a topic for one or multiple monocommits.
   This will not be pushed in the commit to the Gerrit backend.
   But other review system backends, when they are implemented,